playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-native-web-monorepo/index.md

 }
 ```

-This means that if you see this error:
+This means that if you see an error like this:

 ```
-// TODO: Add error
+[commonjs--resolver] Unexpected token (58:16) in /websites/web-portal/node_modules/react-native-elements/dist/input/Input.js
+file: /websites/web-portal/node_modules/react-native-elements/dist/input/Input.js:58:16
+56:         });
+57:         const hideErrorMessage = !renderErrorMessage && !errorMessage;
+58:         return (<View style={StyleSheet.flatten([styles.container, containerStyle])}>
+                    ^
+59:         {renderText(label, Object.assign({ style: labelStyle }, labelProps), Object.assign({ fontSize: 16, color: (_a...
+60:                 android: Object.assign({}, fonts.android.bold),
+error during build:
+SyntaxError: Unexpected token (58:16) in /websites/web-portal/node_modules/react-native-elements/dist/input/Input.js
 ```

-You should add the dependency throwing the error (in this case, `some-pkg`) to the regex above.
+You should add the dependency throwing the error (in this case, `react-native-elements`) to the regex above.